Steve Kinser: Family

-His family is also involved in racing, as his younger brother Randy Kinser and cousins Kelly Kinser and Mark Kinser, who was also a championship winning driver on the World of Outlaws circuit.
+Kinser's family is also involved in racing, as his younger brother Randy Kinser and cousins Kelly Kinser and Mark Kinser, who was also a championship winning driver on the World of Outlaws circuit.
 His son Kraig Kinser races for Steve Kinser Racing in the number 11k World of Outlaws sprint car.
 Kraig won the 2005 Knoxville Nationals.
 He has two other children, Stevie and Kurt.
 His second cousin, once removed Sheldon Kinser competed in the CART series and raced in the Indianapolis 500 six times.
 Steve is the son of Bob Kinser.

-Steve's third cousin Karl Kinser (Mark Kinser's father) was Steve's car owner 1978 to 1994, and was crew chief for Steve and Randy's cars on their frequent tours to Australia in the 1980s.
+Kinser's third cousin Karl Kinser (Mark Kinser's father) was Steve's car owner 1978 to 1994, and was crew chief for Steve and Randy's cars on their frequent tours to Australia in the 1980s.
 Karl has been the winning car owner and mechanic for 16 World of Outlaws championships and 12 Knoxville Nationals wins.
 Karl was inducted in the National Sprint Car Hall of Fame.
 Even though Karl is his third cousin, Steve Kinser often joked to reporters that the pair weren't really related.